AnnaVargova/AutomationShield_wiki/MagnetoShield.md

 The assembled MagnetoShield is shown in the figure below.
 The circuit board contains long stacking headers (I), which connect the device to a compatible Arduino.
 The magnet is held in place by a 3D printed superstructure (II).
 The 12V rail for the magnet is powered through the barrel connector of the development board underneath, while the USB programming port of an Arduino Uno is also shown here.
 The equivalents of the circuit components described above for the schematics are marked on the assembled device with the same letters.

 ![magneto_assembly](https://user-images.githubusercontent.com/18485913/71309268-4c7ebf00-2406-11ea-8256-d6bbc3e7d2ec.png)

+The structure for holding the solenoid was designed in Autodesk Fusion 360 and printed by a Prusa I2 MK3/S 3D printer using PETG filament in 80 minutes time.

 ## <a name="pcb"/>PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100 x 100 mm limit of most board manufacturers.
 The DIPTrace PCB layout can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Magneto/MagnetoShield_PCB.zip), while the ready-to-manufacture Gerber files with the NC drilling instructions are available from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Magneto/MagnetoShield_gerber.zip).